isabelxklee/react-lecture/README.md

 Here's a breakdown of some of the important files in your React app:

 `public/index.html`
-* First page that gets loaded when your application starts
+First page that gets loaded when your application starts.

 `public/manifest.json`
-* Holds meta data about your app
+Holds meta data about your app.

 `src/index.js`
-* JavaScript file that gets loaded from `index.html`
-* Renders `App.js` from here
+JavaScript file that gets loaded from `index.html`.
+Renders `App.js` from here.

 `src/index.css`
-* CSS rules for `index.js`
+CSS rules for `index.js`.

 `src/App.js`
-* The main component that renders all the other components
+The main component that renders all the other components.

 `src/App.css`
-* CSS rules for `App.js`
+CSS rules for `App.js`.

 `package.json`
-* Where all your dependencies live
-* If you edit this file, make sure to run `npm install` after!
+Where all your dependencies live.
+If you edit this file, make sure to run `npm install` after!

 `pacakge-lock.json`
-* Automatically generated file that changes any time your dependencies are updated
+Automatically generated file that changes any time your dependencies are updated.

 `.gitignore`
-* File that gets ignored when you push changes to GitHub
-* Handy for storing API keys and any other sensitive information
+File that gets ignored when you push changes to GitHub.
+Handy for storing API keys and any other sensitive information.

 <a name="deliverables"/>

-## Deliverables
+## READ deliverables
 In this example project, we're going to be creating a team directory for SuperHi!
 For each SuperHi team member, we're going to display their profile picture, name, role, location, and the number of stars they have.

 #### 1. Change the data in `App.js`.
-* Create an `<h1>` tag.
-Put "SuperHi Team Directory" in between the `<h1>` tags.
+Inside the `<h1>` tag, add "SuperHi Team Directory".
-* Create a `<p>` tag.
-Put "Here are all the wonderful members of SuperHi!" in between the `<p>` tags.
+Inside the `<p>` tags, add "Here are all the wonderful members of SuperHi!".

-#### 2. Create a functional component called `TeamContainer.jsx` inside the `src` directory.
-* Create a functional component that renders all the SuperHi team members as a `<TeamMember>` component.

-#### 3. Create a class component called `TeamMember.jsx` inside the `src` directory.
-* Each team member card should display their personal information and have a "Give a star" button and "Remove" button.

-#### 4. Write a fetch GET request in `App.js` to pull in our data.
+#### 2. Write a fetch GET request in `App.js` to pull in our data from the backend.
-* Use `componentDidMount()`.
+Use `componentDidMount()`.
+Send the fetch request to `localhost:3000/team-members`.
-* Update the local state with our new array of team members after completing the fetch request.
+Update the local state with our new array of team members.

+#### 3. Invoke the `TeamContainer` component inside `App.js`'s return statement.
+Send down props from `App.js`'s local state to the `TeamContainer` component, so that `<TeamMember>` can render all the SuperHi team members.

+#### 4. In `TeamContainer.jsx`, iterate through the array of team members passed down from props and return a `TeamMember` component for each person.
+`TeamContainer` is a functional component, so it won't have access to `this` keyword.
+Make sure to pass in the keyword `props` as an argument in the function definition for `TeamContainer`.

+#### 5. Display each team member's info in the `TeamMember` component.
+Each team member card should display their personal information and have a "Give a star" button and "Remove" button.
+Destructure the props in the `render()` method to have cleaner code in the return statement.

+## CREATE deliverables

-#### 5. Create a class component called `NewMemberForm.jsx`.
+#### 6. Create a class component called `NewMemberForm.jsx`.
 * Create an HTML form that lets you add a new team member.
 * There should be input fields for: name, role, picture, and location.
 * No need to create an input field for stars because everyone starts with 0!